 When the motorway rule changed in 2018 to allow learner drivers on motorways with an ADI, the theory was that new drivers would arrive at their test with some motorway experience.
 In practice, uptake has been low.
 Most instructors do not include motorway lessons as standard, most learners do not ask, and most new drivers pass their test having never driven faster than 60mph on a dual carriageway.
+Then they need to get somewhere that requires a motorway.
+This is the gap.

 The mental switch: motorways are simpler, not harder

 Most new drivers approach their first motorway trip with more anxiety than it deserves.
-Here is the counterintuitive truth: motorway driving is rule-bound and predictable in a way that urban driving is not.
-There are no pedestrians stepping into the road, no cyclists filtering, no junctions with ambiguous priority, no complex roundabouts.
+The counterintuitive truth: motorway driving is rule-bound and predictable in a way that urban driving is not.
+There are no pedestrians stepping into the road, no cyclists filtering, no junctions with ambiguous priority.
 Every vehicle is travelling in the same direction.
-The rules are clear and consistent.
+What motorways demand is sustained attention over a longer period and the ability to manage speed differentials.
+The anxiety is mostly about speed.
+70mph feels fast until you have done it a few times.
+Within the first 20 minutes of motorway driving, the majority of new drivers find it feels normal.

 Joining a motorway

 The slip road is an acceleration lane.
 Its entire purpose is to bring you up to motorway speed before you merge.
 By the time you reach the solid white line at the end of the slip road, you should be at or close to 70mph — not 40mph hoping to accelerate after merging.
+Use the slip road to match the speed of traffic in lane 1.
+Check your right mirror and blind spot throughout the acceleration.
+When a safe gap appears, merge smoothly into lane 1 without forcing other drivers to brake.

 Lane discipline

 Lane 1 is the driving lane.
-It is not the slow lane, the lorry lane, or the lane for drivers who are nervous.
+It is not the slow lane.
 It is where all vehicles should be when not overtaking.
-This is not optional — it is in the Highway Code (Rule 264) and middle-lane hogging is a careless driving offence.
+Middle-lane hogging is a careless driving offence.
+Lanes 2 and 3 are for overtaking.
+Once you have passed the vehicle you were overtaking, move back to lane 1.

 The practical process for overtaking: check centre mirror, check right mirror, check right blind spot, signal right, move to lane 2 when safe, maintain speed or increase slightly to complete the overtake cleanly, check centre mirror, check left mirror, signal left, move back to lane 1 when you can see the overtaken vehicle in your centre mirror.